opportunity-hack/2020-summer-volunteer-internship/README.md

 👉 [Original LinkedIn post](https://www.linkedin.com/posts/gregvannoni_summer-2020-internship-survey-activity-6658239700710633472-EU_T)

+👉 [This is the end-goal](https://padlet.com/gregvannoni/c9gopoit4i1aku59): tie everything together in opportunityhack.io

 # Read this first
 If you decide to help support non-profits by working on Opportunity Hack this summer, you need to be made aware of a few things.